Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/development-plan/schedule.md

     - R2.
 User can search a "how to" or "help" video
     - R3.
 Tools should have associated YouTube videos uploaded by tool owners.
     - R4.
 User can be redirected to a Youtube video appropriate to their search
 - F8.
-Tool Exchange
+Notifications
     - R1.
-Borrower will be provided with some sort of way to communicate with the tool owner
+User can receive notification when a tool they require is listed
     - R2.
-User will be presented with some sort of validation at the time of tool exchange
-    - R3.
-User will be able to report any misbehavior
+Notification will show the tool and availability status